wp-plugins/oik/trunk/readme.txt

 == Changelog ==
 = 1.4 =
+* Added: oik-pages plugin for [bw_pages] shortcode to list subpages, optionally within [bw_block]s
 * Added: [bw_block]/[bw_eblock] now supports themes generated with Artisteer 3.1 beta 1
 * Added: option to specify which version of Artisteer was used to generate your theme: 31, 30, 25, or na
 * Added: Basic support for using [bw_block] when NOT using an Artisteer theme
-* Changed: Documentation has been migrated to www.oik-plugins.com/oik = 1.3.1 =
+* Changed: Documentation has been migrated to www.oik-plugins.com/oik
+* Changed: some improvements to the bw API
+* Fixed: reduced some warnings that were produced when WP_DEBUG is set
+* Changed: oik-bwtrace changes to aid problem determination after a change has been made = 1.3.1 =
 * Changed: Lost another fight with SVN :-(
 = 1.3 =